swiftlang/swift-evolution/proposals/testing/NNNN-targeted-interoperability-swift-testing-and-xctest.md

   API usage, which would be challenging to do completely and find usages of this API within helper methods.

-- After new API is added to Swift Testing in future, will need to evaluate for interoperability with XCTest.
+- When new API is added to Swift Testing, we will need to evaluate it for interoperability with XCTest.

 ## Alternatives considered